Policy Brief/Analysis

 A Blueprint for Developing Dual Language Learner Policies in Early Childhood Education Programs

-As districts provide early education for a growing population of dual language learners (DLLs), NIEER’s Blueprint for Developing Dual Language Learner Policies in Early Childhood Education Programs offers a practical “how-to” based on a New Jersey research–practice partnership.
-The report notes that state policy guidance often has not kept pace with needs, leaving districts to make uneven, site-by-site decisions—especially consequential for consistent implementation of effective strategies and reading achievement.
+As programs and districts provide early childhood education for a growing population of dual language learners (DLLs), NIEER’s Blueprint for Developing Dual Language Learner Policies in Early Childhood Education Programs offers a practical “how-to” guide based on a New Jersey research–practice partnership.
+The report notes that state policy guidance doesn't always keep pace with needs, leaving districts to make uneven, site-by-site decisions.
+Ultimately, the report underscores the need for local-level policies to create systems to better provide equitable experiences for children and families.

 The Authors